laurenchenarides/csu-arec-310/README.md

-# AREC 280-A1/224 Introduction to Agribusiness Entrepreneurship
+# AREC 310 Food and Agricultural Markets

-This is the website for my Introduction to Agribusiness Entrepreneurship class.
+This is the website for my Food and Agricultural Markets class.
 I share class material here.

 ## Reuse of material

-Please link my [site](https://github.com/laurenchenarides) and this [course site](https://github.com/laurenchenarides/csu-arec-224) to use any organized material.
+Please link my [site](https://github.com/laurenchenarides) and this [course site](https://github.com/laurenchenarides/csu-arec-310) to use any organized material.
 Copyrights belong to cited authors/creators.

 ## How to help